0merD/FADAR_HIT_PROJ/README.md

+Download only oproject directory and add it to the root folder of the hailo rpi5 examples repo on your Rpi 5

 To activate the project first use the following commands

 #change the gmail api key to your api key in  helperson.py